 No. 2 Freddie Freeman (Atlanta Braves)

 Get this: Since LD% first started being recorded, Freddie Freeman‘s career 27.7% rate ranks second all-time among qualified hitters.
 That’s incredible, and supports what most of us already know — Freeman has one of the safest batting average floors among first basemen.
 That floor is what makes Freeman such an incredible asset, as it allows owners to take bigger risks on toolsy players later in drafts.
 The career-high 38 homers last year was a nice surprise, especially since his power seemed to be in free-fall over the two years prior.
 The 12.5% barrel rate supports that power though, and Freeman actually slightly underperformed his .394 xwOBA last year.
-Freeman should continue to produce across the board this year and be one of the safer picks you can make at first base.
+Though Freeman did contract COVID-19 prior to the start of the season, if he’s feeling healthy enough once the season starts he should continue to produce across the board this year and be one of the safer picks you can make at first base.

 No. 3: Pete Alonso (New York Mets)